-- 1) For larger sites (i.e. sites of 5 houses or more) development proposals should include a detailed assessment of the existing natural capital and the scope to provide a net gain in natural capital. - 2) The ecosystem services provided by the development should enhance those that the site already contains.
-Planning proposals should explain wherever possible the extent of each benefit. - 3) Support will be given to proposals that demonstrate a net gain in the existing natural capital.
+- 1) For larger sites (i.e. sites of 5 houses or more) development proposals should include a detailed assessment of the existing natural capital and the scope to provide a net gain in natural capital. - 2) Where appropriate to the site concerned, the ecosystem services provided by the development should enhance those that the site already contains.
+Planning proposals should explain the extent of each benefit. - 3) Support will be given to proposals that demonstrate a net gain in the existing natural capital.

-- 6.5 The Lewes Neighbourhood Plan must be in general conformity with the National Planning Policy Framework (NPPF) and also have regard for the Lewes Joint Core Strategy and the South Downs National Park Local Plan.
-The NPPF states in paragraph 100 that: - "... the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes, geological conservation interests and soils; recognising the wider benefits of ecosystem services, and; remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate." - 6.6 It is considered the plan is in general conformity with the NPPF as it helps to guide developers to consider the benefits a site provides to Lewes's people, community environment and economy, and to enhance these benefits on site or elsewhere across the town as part of any development proposal.
-Policy LE1 is also in general conformity with policy SDNPA Local Plan SD2 points for specific sites in Lewes.
+6.5 The Lewes Neighbourhood Plan must be in general conformity with the National Planning Policy Framework (NPPF) and also have regard for the Lewes Joint Core Strategy and the South Downs National Park Local Plan.
+The NPPF states in paragraph 100 that:

+"... the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes, geological conservation interests and soils; recognising the wider benefits of ecosystem services, and; remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate."

+6.6 It is considered the plan is in general conformity with the NPPF as it helps to guide developers to consider the benefits a site provides to Lewes's people, community environment and economy, and to enhance these benefits on site or elsewhere across the town as part of any development proposal.
 Policy LEI helps to inform the scale, form and type of development appropriate for each specific site identified, as potential developers would have to consider the underlying geology, the soil type and health, the existing vegetation and wildlife, water capture and flow on the site.
 On brownfield sites, natural capital can be improved through good design.
 For example, by increasing the area of soil, water capture, by introducing new vegetation, the inclusion of rain gardens and green roofs into the architecture, all of which can help to improve natural capital.
 Improved natural capital will provide more ecosystem services.